Home Repair Grants From Hud

 How the 203(K) Loan Works

-Most mortgage financing plans provide only permanent financing.
-That is, the lender will not usually close the loan and release the mortgage proceeds unless the condition and value of the property provide adequate loan security.
-When rehabilitation is involved, this means that a lender typically requires the improvements to be finished before a long-term mortgage is made.
 When a home buyer wants to purchase a house in need of repair or modernization, they usually have to obtain financing first to purchase the dwelling; additional financing to do the rehabilitation construction; and a permanent mortgage when the work is completed to pay off the interim loans.
 Often the interim financing (the acquisition and construction loans) involves relatively high interest rates and short amortization periods.
 The Section 203(k) program was designed to address this situation.
 The borrower can get just one mortgage loan, at a long-term fixed (or adjustable) rate, to finance both the acquisition and the rehabilitation of the property.
 To provide funds for the rehabilitation, the mortgage amount is based on the projected value of the property with the work completed, taking into account the cost of the work.
 To minimize the risk to the mortgage lender, the mortgage loan (the maximum allowable amount) is eligible for endorsement (home repair grants) by HUD as soon as the mortgage proceeds are disbursed and a rehabilitation escrow account is established.
 At this point the lender has a fully insured mortgage loan.
 To be eligible, the property must be a one- to four-family dwelling that has been completed for at least one year.
 The number of units on the site must be acceptable according to the provisions of local zoning requirements.
 All newly constructed units must be attached to the existing dwelling.
 Cooperative units are not eligible.
 This program can be used to accomplish rehabilitation and/or improvement of an existing one-to-four unit dwelling in one of three ways:

-* To purchase a dwelling and the land on which the dwelling is located and rehabilitate it.
+* To purchase a dwelling and the land on which the dwelling is

-* To purchase a dwelling on another site, move it onto a new foundation on the mortgaged property and rehabilitate it.
+* To purchase a dwelling on another site, move it onto a new

-* To refinance existing indebtedness and rehabilitate such a dwelling.
+* To refinance existing indebtedness and rehabilitate such a

-A variety of repairs and improvements are eligible for coverage under the 203(K)home repair grants program.
-The process involves submitting a cost estimate and determining the value of the property after the repairs are completed.
+and determining the value of the property after the repairs are completed.
 For more information on HUD home repair grants and Loans,

 Click here